 In Freetown, we met one chef, at a wonderful restaurant called Balmaya, who told us she preferred to use regular old salt and pepper instead of Maggi, which she suspected to be unhealthy.
 (We can confirm that her food, like this cassava-leaf plasa, was delicious even without it.)
 MSG the flavor enhancer was born of dried kombu seaweed in Japan—and we’ve heard of chefs in Chinese cooking who use sea kelp in lieu of the stuff—so certainly that could work too.

 Failing natural solutions, it would be up to Nestlé to make a difference, to rework the Maggi formula so it does less potential health damage to the African populace.
-In March 2012 the company announced plans to fortify its bouillon cubes with iron to address deficiencies in the African market.
-Which only makes us wonder: Will the added iron be listed before or after the hydrogenated oil and MSG in the ingredient list?
+In recent years the company started to fortify its bouillon cubes with iron to address deficiencies in the African market.